 Management and removal of pituitary tumours requires a dedicated Endoscopic Skull Base Team.
 The team includes Neurosurgery, ENT, Endocrinologists, Neuroradiologists, Neuro-ophthalmologists, Experienced Nursing Staff (Thetares and Wards) and Neuro-oncologists.
 We are fortunate to have a World class team at St Vincent’s Hospital which includes:

-Dr Winder undertook a dedicated Skull Base and Pituitary Fellowship in Seattle, Washington.
+A/Prof Winder undertook a dedicated Skull Base and Pituitary Fellowship in Seattle, Washington.
 He was fortunate enough to be able to work alongside some World Experts in the field, operating on over 15-20 pituitary tumours per week.
 He has completed the world renowned Pittsburgh Endoscopic Skull Base Course, enabling a minimally invasive approach to complex skull base lesions such as pituitary tumours.
-Since returning to Australia in 2010, Dr Winder has been actively involved in helping further the skull base team at St Vincent’s Hospital.
+Since returning to Australia in 2010, A/Prof Winder has been actively involved in helping further the skull base team at St Vincent’s Hospital.
 The Pituitary Service now offered at St Vincent’s offers a dedicated Pituitary Team, that encompasses diagnosis, management and research through a Multidiciplinary team.
 The service is aimed at the Centre of Excellence for the management of Pituitary Services and has been able to institute the Sydney Collaborative Pituitary Meetings.

 ENT (Ear, Nose and Throat Surgeons).
 The ENT surgeon performs the approach to the pituitary gland with the use of the endoscope.
 We are fortunate to have a World recognized neuro-rhinologist, Associate Professor Richard Harvey, who is an expert in the field.
 We have been working together as a team for over 7 years, attaining the highest possible clinical results.